Types of Material Handling Equipments

-Material Handling constitutes one of the main activities in the warehouse and therefore, considerable attention needs to be given to this subject in order to ensure that handling methods and handling equipment contribute to efficiency and economy.
-A few factors involved in materials handling are as follows:-
+Warehouse Material Handling Equipment is one of the main activities in the warehouse and therefore, considerable attention needs to be given to this subject in order to ensure that handling methods and handling equipment contribute to efficiency and economy.
+A few factors involved in warehouse materials handling equipments are as follows:-

 Packaging